runeh/mockumental/README.md

 Static handlers simply returns the contents of the file.
 The mime type is determined by looking at the file extension.

+Optionally a file name can end with `.static` to be more explicit about a handler being static.

 #### Proxy handlers

 A handler file name that ends with `.proxy` is considered to be a proxy handler.